deg/re-frame-firebase/README.md

 scope.

-This, combined with re-frame 0.9's beautiful subscription caching leads to some very nice behavior _(If you are not familiar with this area,
-<https://github.com/Day8/re-frame/issues/218> is a useful read)_: If you want to
-subscribe to a re_frame value for a long period of time, but want to access it deep inside a component, you can do this easily and efficiently by subscribing twice to the same path.
+This, combined with re-frame 0.9's beautiful subscription caching leads to some very nice behavior: If you want to subscribe to a re-frame value for a long period of time, but want to access it deep inside a component, you can do this easily and efficiently by subscribing twice to the same path. _(If you are not familiar with this area,
+<https://github.com/Day8/re-frame/issues/218> is a useful read)_

 You subscribe once in the outermost component of your page, which will, presumably, never be reloaded.
-This causes the subsription to be active.
+This causes the subsription to become and remain active.

 You subcribe again within any component that wants to access the value.
 This causes _zero_ extra work.
 The firebase subscription only happens once.
 Firebase pushes any